 My Personal Prayer for You

 Lord, teach us not only to number our days, but to count our joys along the journey.
 You hold the meaning of life.
 You are the One who fills us with joy, meaning, and purpose.
+In You, we can find joy in all circumstances, no matter how fulfilling, how ordinary, or how difficult they seem.
 Today, we celebrate the joy of knowing You!